-Analysis: Based on the project's proposed 300 detached single family residential units, the project would generate an estimated demand of 1.38 acres for recreation.
-The PUD is required to provide for a minimum of 20% open space, resulting in a need for 18.14 acres of open space.
-The PUD proposes open space areas as required by the LDC proposing 18.14 acres of open space with 3.62 acres of improved open space for amenity facilities.

-Recreation amenities are proposed; however, as previously noted, final details are not provided at this time and staff recommends the details be provided with the final PUD Master Plan, or equivalent, to be subject to Board of County Commissioners final review and approval.
+Analysis: Based on the project's proposed 175 detached single family residential units, the project would generate an estimated demand of 0.81 acres for recreation.
+The PUD is required to provide for a minimum of 20% open space, resulting in a need for 11.00-acres of open space.
+The Conceptual Plan proposes a total of 15.39-acres of open space and 1.60 acres of improved open space for recreation.
+Recreation amenities are proposed with final details and timing to be provided with the final PUD Master Plan, or equivalent, for final review and approval by the Board.
 Based on the above findings, and noted recommendations, it is concluded the application is consistent with ROS Policy 1.1.1.

-The PUD's concurrent Comprehensive Plan Amendment 25-L04 requesting a Medium Residential land use designation is not recommended by staff, and issues related to transportation and public safety facilities and services are a critical concern for the area, more so if any revisions to transportation related level of service standards occur.
+The PUD's concurrent Comprehensive Plan Amendment 25-L03 requesting a Medium Residential land use designation is not recommended by staff, and issues related to transportation and public safety facilities and services are a critical concern for the area, more so if any revisions to transportation related level of service standards occur.
 In conclusion, based upon the totality of the circumstances, staff concludes the rezoning application is not consistent with the Comprehensive Plan